storageos/storageos.github.io/_docs/manage/users/index.md

 ## Admin vs User accounts

 Admin users are treated as super-users which can perform any action within the system, regardless of policies set.
-Admins also have the added ability to add, update and remove users, their policies and perform other administrative roles within the system.
-Such as managing creating new namespaces.
+Admins also have the added ability to add, update and remove users, their policies and perform other administrative roles within the system, such as managing or creating new namespaces.

 Users only have the ability to change their password and have access to the namespaces granted to them by the policies set.
 Access to a [namespace]({% link _docs/manage/volumes/namespaces.md%}) grants a user the ability to create/update/remove